Sawrozzz/CODSOFT/todo-list/README.md

-# Todo List Application
+# Task Track Application

-This is a simple Todo List application built with React, Vite, and Redux Toolkit.
+This is a simple Task List application built with React, Vite, and Redux Toolkit.

 ## Features